eendroroy/amazeing/README.md

 Usage: amazeing --generate

 Options:
-        --maze str   Path to the file to dump the maze (existing file will preload the data) --rows usize Number of ROWS in the maze
-        --cols usize Number of COLS in the maze
+        --maze      str         Path to the file to dump the maze (existing file will preload the data) --rows      usize       Number of ROWS in the maze --cols      usize       Number of COLS in the maze --proc      str         Procedure to generate MAZE

+Usage: amazeing --view

+Options:
-        --proc str   Procedure to generate MAZE
+        --maze      str         Path to the maze file
 ```

 Note: